epi155/emsql-maven-plugin/doc/plugin.md

 The alternative value (SPRING) generates spring-bean classes with instance methods that do not require connection as a parameter.
 The connection is retrieved from the spring context.
 Transactions are also managed via spring.
 Of course in this case some spring libraries are required for compilation.
-If you use springboot you can add the `spring-boot-data-jdbc` dependency, the required springframework dependencies are `spring-jdbc` and `spring-context`.
+If you are using Springboot you can add the `spring-boot-data-jdbc` dependency; if you are using SpringFramework the required dependencies are `spring-jdbc` and `spring-context`.

 > In the following documentation only code examples generated with the POJO module will be shown.
 > The corresponding SPRING code is obtained by replacing the static class with its instance and removing the connection parameter.